Missouri Geological Survey

 An easy-to-follow manual will be included along with free software to enable viewing.

 The price of the MEGA CD is $45.

 Paleozoic Succession in Missouri, Part 5, Pennsylvanian Subsystem

 Released on CD-ROM, this 1225-page reference is the definitive work on the stratigraphy of the Pennsylvanian Subsystem in Missouri.
 The work includes detailed descriptions and discussions of over 200 individual Pennsylvanian stratigraphic units, as well as type sections and reference sections, illustrations, color photographs, and index maps.
 The CD can be ordered with an optional stratigraphic poster that graphically summarizes the entire Pennsylvanian Subsystem in Missouri.

-The Paleozoic Succession in Missouri, Part 5--Pennsylvanian Subsystem of Carboniferous System, Report of Investigations 70, was written by Richard J. Gentile, Professor Emeritus, University of Missouri-Kansas City, and Thomas L. Thompson, Principal Geologist (retired), Division of Geology and Land Survey, Missouri Department of Natural Resources.
+The Paleozoic Succession in Missouri, Part 5--Pennsylvanian Subsystem of Carboniferous System, Report of Investigations 70, was written by Richard J. Gentile, Professor Emeritus, University of Missouri-Kansas City, and Thomas L. Thompson, Principal Geologist (retired), Missouri Geological Survey, Missouri Department of Natural Resources.

 This work is certainly the most comprehensive analysis of the Pennsylvanian bedrock of the state of Missouri that has ever been completed.
 It will prove vital to those using Pennsylvanian bedrock as a resource and to those interested in scientific endeavors as well.

 The price of the book on CD-ROM is $26 and the stratigraphic poster is $12.50.